-'''

 define MyGaussian(height, center, hwhm) = heightexp(-ln(2)((x-center)/hwhm)^2)

-'''

-- The name of new type must start with an upper-case letter, contain only letters and digits and have at least two characters. - The name of the type is followed by parameters in brackets. - Parameter name must start with lowercase letter and, contain only lowercase letters, digits and the underscore ('').
+- The name of new type must start with an upper-case letter, contain only letters and digits and have at least two characters. - The name of the type is followed by parameters in brackets. - Parameter name must start with lowercase letter and, contain only lowercase letters, digits and the underscore (''). - The name "x" is reserved, do not put it into parameter list, just use it on the right-hand side of the definition. - There are special names of parameters that Fityk understands: - if the functions is peak-like: height, center, hwhm, area, - if the function is more like linear: slope, intercept, avgy.